rs-station/careless/README.md

     - [GEMMI](https://gemmi.readthedocs.io/en/latest/)

 `careless` does not require but may take advantage of various accelator cards supported by TensorFlow.
-It has been thoroughly tested with NVIDIA GPUs.
+To

 ## Get Help
 For help with command line arguments, type `careless mono --help` for monochromatic or `careless poly --help` for Laue processing options.